Big Mama dune during sunrise

 4) Explore the Petrified Trees of Deadvlei

-Deadvlei absolutely deserves its own spotlight.
+Deadvlei absolutely deserves its own mention!

 5) Kayak with Seals in Swakopmund

 Seals… in a safari country?
-You bet!
+You heard that right!

 6) Sandwich Harbour